-a message to my younger self.
+a message to your younger self this World Osteoporosis Day.

 A healthy balanced diet is vital for good bone health.
 Explore and share tried-and-tested family recipe ideas.

 Weight-bearing exercise is essential for healthy bones.
 Walk with your family this Summer for good bone health.

 Read and share your messages with a younger generation on the importance of keeping bones healthy.

 There’s no better place for a family chat than over a delicious meal

 It’s so important to build good bone strength in early adulthood.
 You can find out why here, along with some inspiration for balanced, healthy and bone friendly recipes that you can serve up for yourself and your family.